 Age 2, always smiling!

-Christina has served Atlanta area families for almost 10 years as a nanny, early childhood educator, and doula.
+Christina has served Atlanta area families for over 10 years as a nanny, early childhood educator, and doula.
 She began her training with CAPPA in 2015 as a labor and postpartum doula, and has since trained as a Lamaze childbirth instructor.
-Christina loves the uniqueness of each family she works with and, through compassion, education, and encouragement, helps them confidently embrace parenthood.

 Get To Know Christina

 Why did you become a doula?
 My background is in early childhood education and nannying.
-When I got pregnant with my son, I became really interested in birth, in the whole process and the options available to pregnant women.
-I saw labor and delivery as something to embrace and prepare for and felt like my experience should be how I wanted it to be.
+When I got pregnant with my first son, I became really interested in birth, in the whole process and the options available to pregnant women.
+I saw birth as something to embrace and prepare for and felt like my experience should be how I wanted it to be.
 It was hard and intense, but I felt so strong and empowered afterwards.
-The call to become a doula came when a friend asked me to be with her during her labor and delivery.
+The call to become a doula came when a friend asked me to be with her during her birth.
 Being with her during that time made me realize how passionate I was about birth and helping women have the experience they want to have and to know how to prepare for it.
 I began my training with CAPPA and have recently recertified with Birth Boot Camp DOULAS, and it feels right, like this is what I'm meant to do.

 What differentiates you from other doulas?
-Laboring women and their partners find strength and confidence in my calm demeanor.
+People find strength and confidence in my calm demeanor.
 It helps them to stay relaxed, focused, and confident in the birth process.
 I'm a natural caregiver.
 I draw knowledge from my experiences as a mother, teacher, and nanny to help ensure a satisfying and safe birth experience.
 I have a gift for knowing how to hold space in a room.
 It’s important to know what I can do or say to assist during labor, but it is just as important to know when to not say or do too much.
 There’s an art to allowing birth to unfold and happen, and your doula should know how to let that happen and guide you, whether you are delivering naturally or you are laboring with pain medicine or an epidural.